WesstLab/myocardial-perfusion-and-segmentation-API/README.md

 # 3. Notes

-1. To execute the application run **"test.py"**, you can run it via terminal commands or some IDE like PyCharm, just remember to use the delivered virtual environment (**environment.yml**)
-2. The **"Export results"** button is currently unavailable.
+1. The "Export results" button is currently unavailable